akothen/Hydride/frontends/mlir/docs/AttributesAndTypes.md

 parameter, parameters can override `convertFromStorage`, which by default is `"$_self"` (i.e., it attempts an implicit conversion from `cppStorageType`).

-###### Optional and Default-Valued Parameters
+###### Optional Parameters

-An optional parameter can be omitted from the assembly format of an attribute or a type.
-An optional parameter is omitted when it is equal to its default value.
-Optional parameters in the assembly format can be indicated by setting `defaultValue`, a string of the C++ default value.
-If a value for the parameter was not encountered during parsing, it is set to this default value.
-If a parameter is equal to its default value, it is not printed.
-The `comparator` field of the parameter is used, but if one is not specified, the equality operator is used.
+Optional parameters in the assembly format can be indicated by setting `isOptional`.
+The C++ type of an optional parameter is required to satisfy the following requirements:

-When using `OptionalParameter`, the default value is set to the C++ default-constructed value for the C++ storage type.
+- is default-constructible
+- is contextually convertible to `bool`
+- only the default-constructed value is `false`

+The parameter parser should return the default-constructed value to indicate "no value present".
+The printer will guard on the presence of a value to print the parameter.

+If a value was not parsed for an optional parameter, then the parameter will be set to its default-constructed C++ value.
 For example, `Optional<int>` will be set to `llvm::None` and `Attribute` will be set to `nullptr`.

-The presence of these parameters is tested by comparing them to their "null" values.
+Only optional parameters or directives that only capture optional parameters can be used in optional groups.
 An optional group is a set of elements optionally printed based on the presence of an anchor.
-Only optional parameters or directives that only capture optional parameters can be used in optional groups.
-The group in which the anchor is placed is printed if it is present, otherwise the other one is printed.
-If a directive that captures more than one optional parameter is used as the anchor, the optional group is printed if any of the captured parameters is present.
-For example, a `custom` directive may only be used as an optional group anchor if it captures at least one optional parameter.

 Suppose parameter `a` is an `IntegerAttr`.

 ```
 ( `(` $a^ `)` ) : (`x`)?